peterhinch/micropython-async/README.md

 ## Asynchronous I/O and uselect

 At the time of writing this was under development.
+Asynchronous I/O works with devices whose drivers support streaming, such as the UART.
+As I understand it support for ``select`` is in the pipeline.
 Check the current state on GitHub.

 ## Time values